|Title:||Does Early Intervention Benefit Social-Emotional and Academic Development in Middle School? A Follow-up Study of INSIGHTS|

 |Award Period:||3 years (9/1/2016-8/31/2019)||Award Amount:||$1,094,603|

-Project Activities: The project will include a partnership between New York University (NYU), MDRC, the Research Alliance for New York City Schools, and the New York City Department of Education.
-The Research Alliance will provide administrative data (e.g. state test scores, discipline referrals) and the NYU and MDRC teams will collect information about these students in middle school through direct assessments and student and teacher report of academic, behavioral, and social-emotional skills.
+Project Activities: The project included a partnership between New York University (NYU), MDRC, the Research Alliance for New York City Schools, and the New York City Department of Education.
+The Research Alliance provided administrative data (e.g., state test scores, discipline referrals) and the NYU and MDRC teams will collect information about these students in middle school through direct assessments and student and teacher report of academic, behavioral, and social-emotional skills.

-Setting: This study will take place in New York City.
+Setting: This study took place in New York City, an urban setting.

-Sample: The researchers will invite the 435 students and their families who participated in the 2008 efficacy study to participate in data collection for this follow-up study.
-These students will be in 6th, 7th or 8th grade.
+Sample: The researchers invited the 435 students and their families who participated in the 2008 efficacy study to participate in data collection for this follow-up study.
+These students were in 6th, 7th, or 8th grade.
 Most of these students are Black (72%) and were living in low-income households (86%) when they participated in the original efficacy trial between 2008 and 2012.

-Research Design and Methods: A group randomized trial testing the efficacy of INSIGHTS was completed from 2008 to 2012 (N = 435 students; N = 122 teachers; N = 22 schools).
+Research Design and Methods: A group randomized trial testing the efficacy of INSIGHTS was completed from 2008 to 2012.
 Twenty-two urban elementary schools serving low-income families were randomly assigned to INSIGHTS or a supplemental reading program that served as an attention control condition.
 In the original efficacy trial, data were collected at five time points across kindergarten and first grade in three sequential cohorts of students.
-There will be three sets of participants in this efficacy follow-up: students in 6th grade (Cohort 3 in the original trial), 7th grade (Cohort 2 in the original trial), and 8th grade (Cohort 1 in the original trial); their teachers in middle school; and their parents.
-Researchers will re-contact parents and students from all three cohorts in Year 1; collect student assessment data as well as student and teacher self-report data in Year 2; clean, merge, and analyze the data in Year 3; and disseminate the findings in Year 4.
+There were three sets of participants in this efficacy follow-up: students in 6th grade (Cohort 3 in the original trial), 7th grade (Cohort 2 in the original trial), and 8th grade (Cohort 1 in the original trial); their teachers in middle school; and their parents.
+Researchers re-contacted parents and students from all three cohorts in Year 1; collected student assessment data as well as student and teacher self-report data in Year 2; cleaned, merged, and analyzed the data in Year 3; and disseminated the findings in Year 4.